When the Race Has Been Run

 Jesus also endured physical pain and suffering in His body.
 He suffered great pain as He was scourged and then crucified on Calvary’s cross.
 Peter wrote of this physical aspect of the sufferings of Christ in 1 Peter 4:1-2.
 In Isaiah 52:14, we also read that Jesus’ form and appearance was disfigured beyond that of any man, and many were appalled at Him.

 Jesus’ sufferings came about through no fault or wrongdoing of His own, and as believers, we share in His sufferings when we endure suffering that God allows to touch our lives apart from wrongdoing of our own.
-All of the undeserved sufferings that we experience, whatever form they may take, will bring grief and sorrow into our lives as all suffering does, and in this experience of grief and sorrow, we as believers share in the sufferings of the Man of Sorrows (Isaiah 53:3), in order that we may also share in His glory.
+All the undeserved sufferings that we experience, whatever form they may take, will bring grief and sorrow into our lives as all suffering does, and in this experience of grief and sorrow, we as believers share in the sufferings of the Man of Sorrows (Isaiah 53:3), in order that we may also share in His glory.

 If, however, we should find ourselves suffering as a consequence of sin in our lives, then we can take comfort in knowing that God’s discipline in our lives is itself a sign that we are indeed His.
 Those who are able to continue in their sin without God’s discipline are illegitimate and not true believers (Hebrews 12:5-8).